Patrick Kelly, Board Chair

-Rasool Rayani, Vice Chair
+Rasool Rayani, Past Chair

 James is a Vice President and Investment Counsellor with PH&N Investment Counsel.
 He joined PH&N in 1996 and has held a variety of positions within the firm, including being a Partner and being a head of the Victoria office from 2004.
 Prior to joining PH&N, James spent over 20 years in various management positions within the Canadian banking and trust industries.
 James joined the Victoria Foundation Investment Committee in 2008.
 James was raised in Victoria and since returning in 2004 he has been active with a number of local industries, charitable and sports organizations in the community.

 Karen DeMeo has worked for the provincial government for over 15 years.
 She currently works in the Ministry of Transportation and Infrastructure as a Manager of Policy and Legislation.
 Karen's government experience includes business planning, performance management and policy development in a number of program areas such as internal trade, film, First Nations and oil and gas development.
 Karen's commitment to the community includes being a past Board member of the YM/YWCA and over 20 years as a volunteer fitness instructor.